Olympics-Golf-American Korda closes in on gold, India's Ashok eyes surprise medal | Sports-Games

 If the round is unable to be completed, the tournament will revert to the 54-hole results.
 Korda rolled in three early birdies but a bogey on the par-five eighth stalled her momentum on another sweltering day.

-Though not playing her best, she was a model of control as she notched 10 consecutive pars on the way to the clubhouse to keep her advantage.
+Though not playing her best, she was a model of control as she notched 10 consecutive pars on the way to the clubhouse.
 In her second Olympics, and with her mum carrying her bag, world number 200 Ashok played superbly, rolling in a birdie on the 17th to take outright second and put some pressure on Korda.

-Rio champion Park Inbee's hopes of defending her title effectively ended with a 71, leaving her 12 strokes adrift of Korda.
+Rio champion Park Inbee's hopes of defending her title all but ended with a 71, leaving her 12 strokes adrift of Korda.
 China's first major winner Feng Shanshan shot a 68 to be eight behind the leader.

 (Writing by Ian Ransom; Editing by Peter Rutherford)